pmelchior/usrp-sciprog/day1/readme.md

 * Basic familiarity with git/github
 * Complete at least one mini-project with a team!

 **FACT**: All of you have a wide variety of experience.
-[Informal poll: "about how many .py files do you think you've written?"]
+[Informal poll: "How many .py files do you estimate you've written?"]

 For those of you with more experience, your practice this week may be more about teaching rather than learning---but as you will discover, you only really understand something if you can teach it!